PierreSenellart/provsql/doc/source/user/probabilities.rst

 example.

 Like the safe-query rewrite, this is a shortcut, not a different
-result: the gate keeps the query's literal lineage as a transparent child, so :sqlfunc:`shapley`, :sqlfunc:`banzhaf`, PROV export, and any *named* probability method (``possible-worlds``, …) answer exactly as on the ordinary provenance, necessarily more slowly, since the literal lineage is the very :math:`\#P`-hard circuit the cancellation sidesteps.
+result: the gate keeps the query's literal provenance as a transparent child, so :sqlfunc:`shapley`, :sqlfunc:`banzhaf`, PROV export, and any *named* probability method (``possible-worlds``, …) answer exactly as on the ordinary provenance, necessarily more slowly, since the literal provenance is the very :math:`\#P`-hard circuit the cancellation sidesteps.
 Only the default / ``mobius`` probability takes the fast route.